danbev/learning-wasi/README.md

  ...
  - func[6] sig=4 <wasi_snapshot_preview1.fd_readdir> <- wasi_snapshot_preview1.fd_readdir
 ```
-So, the mistake I've been doing was that I was expecting to find a call to
+So, the mistake I've been making was that I was expecting to find a call to
-`readdir` somewhere in the disassembled wasm but there is no guarantee that
+`readdir` somewhere in the disassembled wasm, but there is no guarantee that
 the name of the function will be preserved so we have to figure out how this
 works.
 This can be done using:
 ```console